 Picture 1.
 SMART key performance indicator

-6 Things That Makes Key Performance Indicator Effective
+6 Things That Make KPI Effective

-When KPI is measurable
+When they are measurable

 KPIs need to be clear and measurable so employees could easily analyze their performance.
 Bellingham Wallace Accountancy wrote a great example: “If you are striving to improve customer satisfaction, a good KPI might measure the number of customer complaints or the percentage of customer renewals, which will provide you with clear trends as to how satisfied your customers are.”

-When KPI is achievable
+When they are achievable

 One of the biggest employee de-motivators is setting “unachievable goals”.
 KPIs must be set so employees could reach it without having to face difficulties.
 The more realistic the goal of a key performance indicator is, the more likely employees are to reach it.
 So, instead of setting big and unattainable goals, start with small ones for the beginning.

-When KPI is actionable
+When they are actionable

 Employees should know how to take action to influence a KPI.
 A good KPI encourages decisions and leads to action in a business.
 To make this possible, you should be able to monitor KPI grounding occurrences.
-If you see that something cannot be improved, then there is no point of measuring it.
+If you see that something cannot be improved, then there is no point in measuring it.

 When KPI is timely